-Domain: Communication and Collaboration Indicator Examples or Evidence of Practice Implementation Status tus Not Partially Fully Data Sources/Supporting Evidence yet В Α rully 33.
+Domain: Communication and Collaboration Implementation Status Indicator Examples or Evidence of Practice Not Partially Fully Data Sources/Supporting Evidence yet В A runy 33.
 The school uses a person-centered planning process for SWDs.
 There is an established protocol for facilitating a smooth transition for SWDs from grade to grade and school to school.
 Personnel use the Circles of Friends activity to identify natural learning and social/friendship supports for SWDs in general education contexts.
 Person-centered planning is used for SWDs to plan for independent living, postsecondary education and careers.
 SWDs have opportunities to learn and practice skills associated with self-determination.
 Personnel use the Students Transitioning to Adult Roles (STAR) process for SWDs transitioning from school to postsecondary education.
 Personnel use the Planning Alternative Tomorrows with Hope (PATH) or McGill Action Planning System (MAPS) to determine person-centered planning goals for the future in general education and community contexts.
 The school involves adult and community agencies and postsecondary education institutions in person-centered planning.
-Meetings w/teachers Suggested Measures: Policies and procedures for transition, STAR, PATH, MAPS, and Circles of Friends graphics and participant rosters, IEP goals, postschool outcomes data.
-Note: The input of all stakeholders, including family members and peers, should be considered in determining the supports needed for SWDs to achieve the most desirable outcome.
-Please see the Appendices: Glossary of Terms for definitions of the terms person centered planning and self-determination.
-For more information on STAR, PATH, MAPS and Circles of Friends, please refer to the Appendices: Resource/Publications section.
-Comments:
+Y Matriculation meetings with both, elementary schools, for incoming students, and HS for outgoing students Sugge ested Measures: Policies and procedures fo r transition, STAR, PATH, MAPS, and Circles of Friends gra phics and participar nt rosters, IEP goals , postschool outcomes data. the Ap The input of all stakeholders, including fami pendices: Glossary of Terms for definitions of pendices: Resource/Publications section. ily members and peers, should be considered in determinir of the terms person centered planning and self-determinat g the sup ion.
+For m ports nee nore inforr ded for SV mation on VDs to acl STAR, PA nieve the most desirable outcome.
+Please see TH, MAPS and Circles of Friends, please refer to Comm nents:

-Domain: Communication and Collaboration Indicator Examples or Evidence of Practice Implementation Status tus Not Partially Fully Data Sources/Supporting Evidence yet В A runy 34.
+Domain: Communication and Collaboration Implementation Status tus Indicator Examples or Evidence of Practice Not Partially Fully Data Sources/Supporting Evidence yet В A Tully 34.
 School uses a team decision-making process to ensure SWDs transition from grade to grade, school to school and district to district to ensure placement in the LRE.
 Supports are in place and are passed seamlessly between sending and receiving parties.
 Vertical planning between teachers from school to school includes sharing information and effective instructional or behavioral supports for individual students.
 Administrators proactively ensure that supports follow all SWDs as they transition from grade to grade, school to school and district to district.
 Structures are in place for the educational and transition teams to communicate and plan postschool opportunities for SWDs.
 Schools identify and share individual needs of SWDs, through the flexible scheduling process, as they transition from grade to grade.
 In the spring, the school coordinates an orientation for students moving from elementary to middle school or middle to high school, including giving a tour of the building, reviewing important information in the student handbook and orienting students to school procedures.
-The school provides opportunities and transportation for a student with autism spectrum disorder, transitioning from one school to another, to spend time in the receiving school's classrooms for a week, with appropriate support (e.g., paraprofessional, visual schedule, social supports). > Teacher, family, and administrator interviews Suggested Measures: Teacher, family and administrator interviews, district and school articulation plans, procedures and policies.
+The school provides opportunities and transportation for a student with autism spectrum disorder, transitioning from one school to another, to spend time in the receiving school's classrooms for a week, with appropriate support (e.g., paraprofessional, visual schedule, social supports).
+IEPs and Re Evals are updated, matriculation meetings are conducted regularly Suggested Measures: Teacher, family and administrator interviews, district and school articulation plans, procedures and policies.
 Note: Aligns with District BPIE Indicator #10.
-Comn nents:
+Comn ents: